Chitty Chitty Death Bang: Plot

 Meanwhile, Stewie misinterprets the meaning of his birthday and assumes that the same mysterious "Man in White" who delivered him as an infant will be returning to force Stewie back into Lois' womb, from which he escaped just one year ago.
 Meg cries all the way home to Peter from cheerleading practice, and has been having trouble fitting in at school.
 Later, she discovers a new friend named Jennifer.
 Meanwhile, Stewie makes it all the way to the airport looking for tickets, but then is stopped by a member of staff.
 The man then gives Stewie some advice, saying that running from your problems never solves anything.
 Stewie then reflects on this, deciding to finally face "The Man in White".
 But before he leaves, he wishes the man luck before freezing him in carbonite.
 Peter tries desperately, but ultimately unsuccessfully, to put together a party in time for Stewie's birthday.
-He finally reroutes a circus into the Griffins' backyard, saving the day - that is, until he reveals to Lois that he gave Meg permission to go to a party at her friend's house.
+He finally reroutes a circus into the Griffins' backyard, saving the day – that is, until he reveals to Lois that he gave Meg permission to go to a party at her friend's house.
 Lois, who wanted the whole family together for Stewie's party, is upset with Peter for letting Meg go.
 What Peter and Lois do not realize is that Meg's "party" is actually a cult meeting where all the members are about to commit group suicide.

 Peter goes to retrieve Meg from her "party" and asks Meg to come as Lois wants her there.
 Meg just says it is just a birthday party and asks who would remember if she was not there.
 Peter says that Lois would, as she remembers everything, and that her best memories are of when Meg and her brothers were born.
 He then has an epiphany: having the entire family at the party is more for Lois than Stewie.
 Realizing how terrible she has been, Meg agrees to come home, and the cult members agree as well.
 Peter makes a toast, then looks at his watch before he can drink the poisoned punch and pulls Meg out before she can drink hers, oblivious to the fact that he is saving her life in the process while the cult members all die.
 The cult leader chases after them while wearing his ceremonial white robe and is mistaken by Stewie as "The Man in White".
-Stewie does away with him and, feeling victorious, joins the others to enjoy his party.
+Stewie corners him in the Griffin household and vaporizes him with a laser rifle; feeling victorious, he joins the others to enjoy his party.